A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Analysis and Optimization

 \end{lemma} This lemma implies that by choosing an appropriate step size, the deviation at iteration $t$ of all client models from the average model after running $K$ rounds of D2D communication can be bounded by the other error terms at iteration $t$.
 We then can derive the bounds for the remaining terms. \begin{lemma} (Between-subnet GT lemma) Under Assumption \ref{asmp1}, with constant step size $\gamma < \frac{1}{\sqrt{6}KL}$, and $0 < p \leq 1$ defined as in Theorem~\ref{thm1}, we have:

 \end{lemma} \begin{lemma} (In-subnet GT lemma) Under Assumption \ref{asmp1}, with constant step size $\gamma < \frac{1}{\sqrt{6}KL}$, and $0 < q \leq 1$ defined as in Theorem~\ref{thm1}, we have:

 \end{lemma} \begin{lemma} (Sample Gap lemma) Under Assumption \ref{asmp1}, and $0 < p \leq 1$ defined as in Theorem~\ref{thm1}, we have: { } \end{lemma} Equipped with these lemmas, we are now ready to derive the theorems.
 For the non-convex case, we start with Lemma~\ref{lem5} and use the term $-\frac{\gamma K}{4}\mathbb{E}\|\nabla f(\overline{x}_g^t)\|^2$ as the descent direction.
-We then construct a Lyapunov function
+We then construct the following Lyapunov function capturing the between-subnet, within-subnet, and sampling errors: